 It’s not just you: every hillwalker is raring to go when the spring comes.
 Winter is over, the sun’s warm in your face and the snow is gone.

-The Scottish mountains hold snow long into the spring and early summer, which creates a particular risk in the underfoot conditions.
-These snow patches will often be hard and located high up on the shady, north side of the mountain.
+The Scottish mountains hold snow long into the spring and early summer, which creates particular challenges in the underfoot conditions.
+Remaining snow patches will often be hard and located high up on the shady, north side of the mountain, and can sometimes be covered by fresh snow.
 Many traditional mountain routes cross through such terrain and are the usual choice for Munro baggers.
 Hill walkers are advised to treat these old snow patches with caution, particularly if the ‘run out’ below is over steep ground.

 Route choice at this time of year is particularly important and hill walkers without ice axe and crampons should consider a ‘snow free’ alternative or simply turn around.